launchdarkly/ld-relay/docs/in-app.md

 }
 ```

-Or, you can parse the configuration from a string that is in the same format as the configuration file, using the same `gcfg` package that ld-relay uses:
+Alternatively, you can parse the configuration from a string that is in the same format as the configuration file, using the same `gcfg` package that ld-relay uses:

 ```go
 import "github.com/launchdarkly/gcfg"